-This reading course is provided for sixth grade students with district identified dyslexia needs.
-This small group reading course is designed for students transitioning to the secondary level, who need support in specific English and Reading skills, such as comprehension, vocabulary, grammar and writing, with the use of technology and accommodations.
-This course takes the place of other grade level reading classes.
+This reading course is provided for sixth grade students with district-identified dyslexia needs.
+The two years of dyslexia courses are designed for students who have a dyslexia designation and need support in specific reading-related skills.
+Each course takes the place of other reading classes.